mono/md-website/documentation/solutions-and-projects-explained.md

 ### 3.1: Adding Solution Folders

 When you have multiple projects in your solution, **organizing your Projects in Solution Folders**can help working faster.
-You can add a Solution Folder to a Solution by right clicking on the Solution Name and choosing *New Solution Folder *<span style="font-weight: normal;">from the *Add*<span style="font-weight: normal;">item.
+You can add a Solution Folder to a Solution by right clicking on the Solution Name and choosing *New Solution Folder* from the *Add* item.

 4: Settings
 -----------